-In bygone days, the first line of a Psalm was the title of that whole song.
-The name of this poignantly, prophetic Psalm that the Lord Jesus Christ cried out on the cross was: My God, My God, why hast Thou forsaken me?
+In bygone days, the first line of a Psalm was often the title of that whole song, and the opening words of this poignantly prophetic Psalm is no exception, for these were the very words that the Lord Jesus Christ cried out from the Cross when He was made sin for your sins and for mine: "My God, My God, why hast Thou forsaken me?"

-Matthew's exposition of that unique day was that at three in the afternoon Jesus cried out in a loud voice the very Psalm that was penned by David, “My God, My God, why hast Thou forsaken me?,” and very likely the Lord Jesus recited every wonderful word and every agonizing verse of that astonishing Psalm, which details the shocking truth of what Christ had to bear on the cross, to pay the required price for the sin of the world.
+Matthew's exposition of that unique day was that at three in the afternoon, Jesus cried out in a loud voice the very Psalm that was penned by David: "My God, My God, why hast Thou forsaken me?" and very likely the Lord Jesus recited every wonderful word and every agonizing verse of that astonishing Psalm, which details the shocking truth of what Christ had to bear on the Cross, to pay the required price for the sin of the world.

-No wonder that the sun was tuned into darkness as the beloved Son of God was overwhelmed with grief as He drank every drop of that cup of death, for three seemingly endless hours.
+God so loved the world that He gave His only begotten Son - the Son of His love, to be man's sin offering.
+No wonder that the sun was tuned into darkness as the beloved Son of God was overwhelmed with grief as the wrath of God was poured out upon Him... as He drank every drop of that cup of death for three, seemingly endless, hours.

-But despite the indescribable grief of the sinless Lord Jesus, Who willingly became sin so that all that trust in His name could be saved, the very next words of this beautiful Psalm, that demands our eternal praise and worship proclaims, but You are holy - O You that inhabit the praises of Israel.
+How appropriate, therefore, that despite the indescribable grief of our suffering Saviour Who willingly became sin so that all that trust in His name might be saved, the very next words of this beautiful Psalm that demands our eternal praise and worship proclaims, "But You are holy - O You that inhabit the praises of Israel.
 In You our fathers trusted.
 They trusted, and You delivered them.
-To You they cried out and were delivered.
-In You they trusted and were not disappointed.
+To You, they cried out and were delivered.
+In You, they trusted and were not disappointed."

-At the darkest point in His life, Jesus set us a perfect example by calling to remembrance the goodness of His ever-faithful God by reciting the scripture that met His deepest point of need.
+At the darkest point in His life, Jesus set us a perfect example by calling to remembrance the goodness of His ever-faithful God by reciting the Scripture that met His deepest point of need.

 Never forget the everlasting goodness of God during those darkest periods of your life when perhaps you imagine that God has turned His back on you.
-He never has, for He willingly suffered all the wrath of God and punishment for sin that you and I deserve, when the Father placed your sin and mine was placed upon the Lord Jesus.
+He never has, for He willingly suffered all the wrath of God and punishment for sin that you and I deserve, when the Father placed your sin and mine upon the Lord Jesus.